giantswarm/docs/src/content/ui-api/management-api/authorization/index.md

 - apiGroup: rbac.authorization.k8s.io
   kind: Group
   name: customer:GROUPNAME
----
-apiVersion: rbac.authorization.k8s.io/v1
-kind: RoleBinding
-metadata:
-  name: bind-read-in-cluster-ns-to-group
-  namespace: org-ORGANIZATION
-roleRef:
-  apiGroup: rbac.authorization.k8s.io
-  kind: ClusterRole
-  name: read-in-cluster-ns
-subjects:
-- apiGroup: rbac.authorization.k8s.io
-  kind: Group
-  name: customer:GROUPNAME
 ```

 Our [web UI]({{< relref "/ui-api/web/organizations/access-control" >}}) makes it easy to create these role bindings interactively.
 Go to **Organizations**, select the organization, and navigate to the **Access control** tab.
 Then, one by one, select the pre-defined roles in the left column and add the user or group in the **Subjects** tab on the right.

 ### Configure access for app developers {#configure-app-developer}

 Compared to a read-only user, this type of user would gain permission to install apps in workload clusters, change any app's configuration, and remove the app.
-To achieve this, instead of the `read-in-cluster-ns` role we bind `write-in-cluster-ns`.
+To achieve this, we bind the pre-defined role `write-in-cluster-ns` in addition.

 The according example manifest: